Fabbboy/wroom/README.md

 ### Next Steps

+- [ ] handle bits better in constant binary
-- [ ] extract constant value binary from the constant it self
+- [x] extract constant value binary from the constant it self
 - [ ] Observed bug where using casting the type results to be "untyped"
 - [x] implement casting on irvalues
 - [X] add the globals to compiler for further use